cnolan3/Cicada-16/HardwareSpec/System_Library.md

 The most common use for DMA is updating graphics in VRAM.
 This is a specialized version of dmaCopy that automatically sets the VRAM_SAFE bit in the DMA_CTL register.
 This guarantees the transfer will only begin during a non-rendering period (H-Blank or V-Blank), preventing screen tearing and other artifacts automatically.

 - **Inputs:**
-  - R0: Source
+  - R0: Source address
-  - R1: Destination
+  - R1: Destination address
-  - R2: Length
+  - R2: Length in bytes (1-65535, or 0 for 65536 bytes)
 - **Action:**
-  - Starts a VRAM-safe DMA transfer.
+  - Starts a VRAM-safe normal DMA transfer (Mode 0 with VRAM_SAFE bit set).
 - **Output:** None.
 - **Clobbered Registers:** None.